yolkarian/furniture-bench/README.md

 ### TODO

-- Change shader for camera simulation
+- More realistic Rasterization-based Render
 - Env registration in Gym
 - Removal of all code related to Isaac Gym
 - Evaluation with approaches from the original FurnitureBench.